From Uncertainty to Confidence: A Breastfeeding Journey Before Moving Abroad

 (This service entailed a home visit and one week of text support, with ongoing check-ins over three weeks — all provided in Singapore.)

-In a 90-minute 1:1 session, we focused on what would help baby breastfeed more effectively and what would help mum feel more confident in the process:
+In our 90-minute 1:1 session at her home, we focused on what would help baby breastfeed more effectively and what would help mum feel more confident in the process:

-• Found a comfortable feeding position for mum in her small bedroom, on the bed
+• Found a comfortable feeding position for mum in her small bedroom, working with the space she had on her bed

 • Reframed what was going on so she could trust her instincts and explain baby's needs to family